kedify/examples/killercoda/http-scaler/deploy-sample-app.md

 So far these are all standard Kubernetes resources, KEDA is designed to plug into your application, your configuration, your workflow rather than force you to redesign your CI/CD pipelines.

-The application is configured to receive requests for URL `http://blue.com`{{}}, although this domain will work only locally here in the Killercoda environment.
-It may take a little bit of time for the ingress controller to assign an IP address to our `Ingress`{{}}, then this snippet ensures matching entry in `/etc/hosts`{{}} so the URL `http://blue.com`{{}} can be resolved successfully.
-In the real world scenario you would probably either create the DNS record manually or use the external-dns project with the Ingress resource.
+The application is configured to receive requests for the URL `http://blue.com`{{}}, which will work only locally in the Killercoda environment.
+It may take some time for the ingress controller to assign an IP address to our `Ingress`{{}}.

+The following snippet ensures that there is a matching entry in `/etc/hosts`{{}} so the URL `http://blue.com`{{}} can be resolved successfully.
+In a real-world scenario, you would likely either create the DNS record manually or use the external-dns project with the `Ingress`{{}} resource.
 ```
 kubectl wait -ndefault --for=jsonpath='{.status.loadBalancer.ingress}' ingress/blue --timeout=5m
 IP=$(kubectl get -ndefault ingress blue -o json | jq --raw-output '.status.loadBalancer.ingress[].ip')